nuneskris/nuneskris.github.io/_portfolio/1-2-1UsableData.md

 4. Non Standard Data
 5. Inaccurate Data
 6. Timeliness (Refresh delays causing stale data)

 From my experience data quality needs to be addressed as projects just like automation is addressed.
 Addressing DQ at an enterprise level is difficult because of sponsorship.
 Just as organization built a culture and awareness around automation, we need to build an awareness around data quality and federate sponsorship of these data quality issues by funding them just like IT automation projects with ROI and KPI measures and build a development lifecycle with requirements and concrete objectives.

 Data mesh formalizes a framework to provide guarantees on the quality of data using service-level objectives (SLOs)—objective on datasets which are published as products.

+# Interoperatable

-# Assessable and Secure
+# Secure

 Operational qualities
 Freshness, general availability, performance
 Lineage
 The data transformation journey from source to here

-# Interoperatable